nika0x38/fastmap/README.md

 fastmap <target_ip>
 fastmap -u <target_ip>
 fastmap -h
+fastmap -6
 ```

 - `fastmap <target_ip>` performs the original TCP workflow: a fast sweep of all ports followed by detailed service detection on anything open.
 - `fastmap -u <target_ip>` runs the TCP workflow and adds a UDP top-ports 1000 scan.
 Sudo required.
+- `fastmap -6 <target_ip>` runs the TCP workflow on ipv6.
+Can be used with -u.
 - `fastmap -h` displays the built-in help message.

 All scan results are saved as `<target-ip>.txt` in the current directory, with separate sections for TCP and UDP when both scans are executed.